Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 # nVision UI Patterns

-## Data Inputs
+## Data Entry

 nVision users will need to add, change, delete information quite often.
 In order to make this process efficient and universal across the application we provided a list of standards to use on text/numerical entry for this application.

-#### Simple text Input

-_This is the base level of data entry, usually it is single lines of text but can also be multiple lines of text._

-For situations where a user need to enter limited amount of text use a single line input field.
+We utilize _HTML5_ and [Progressive Enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) in our data input fields.

+Its important to remember that we are designing this application for a user's need not for a specific form factor or input which means we should strive to provide them accessibility in various methods of entry.

+By building this application accessibly we increased the likelihood of support for future unknown methods of inputs.

 __Labeling__

 Input fields should have labels should be listed above the field or to the left of the field.
 In most contexts the label will be listed to provide better readability and clarity to users.

-Horizontal labeling on the left side of the input should be used when screen real-estate is critical issue and there are only a small amound of fields.
-We try to make use of this when there is fewer than 5 fields.
+Horizontal labeling on the left side of the input should be used when screen height real-estate is critical issue and there are only a small amount of fields.

+> ** ProTip:**
+> When there are fewer than 5 fields in a form use the horizontal labeling pattern if you need a more condensed layout.

 [provide example of horizontal and vertical inputs with labels]